New models, JB-28FF - fan fret baritone, available guitars

 Baritone guitars are designed to be tuned lower than standard guitars, usually a 4th or 5th below standard pitch.
 This means that whereas standard tuning is EADGBE, a baritone guitar might be tuned to BEADF#B (4th) or ADGCEA (5th).
 Its voice is deep, round, and robust.

 The Berkowitz baritone guitars were designed for John Jennings, co-producer and guitarist for Mary Chapin Carpenter.
 Jennings owns the JB-30 prototype, which he has used on albums by Mary Chapin Carpenter, John Gorka (Between Five and Seven, “Paradise, Once” ) and by Darol Anger (Heritage).
 Jennings said it’s “the cello of guitars.”
 Anger lauded Jennings’s instrument as being “the guitar from which all guitars emanate.”
-The JB-28, JB28-FF and JB-30 baritone guitars are built on the J-6 jumbo body; the FB-28 is built on the F-6 Concert.
-All baritone guitars are available with cutaways, Ryan Bevel the Wedge™ bidiretional body taper well as with the Wedge™ bidiretional body taper.
+The JB-28 and JB-30 baritone guitars are built on the J-6 jumbo body; the FB-28 is built on the F-6 Concert.
+The JB-30, JB-28, and FB-28 guitars are available with cutaways as well as with the Wedge™ bidiretional body taper.